tpierrain/NFluent/Backlog.md

 Temporary backlog
 -------
-1. (Thomas) Replace all the 'The actual enumerable' by 'The checked enumerable'
 1. (Thomas) Replace all the 'The actual date time' by 'The checked date time' + other kind of the date time.

 1. Make some FluentMessage able to write "The given value(s)" instead of "the expected enumerable"?